-- 45. The Applicant must prepare a Rehabilitation Management Plan for the Mount Owen Complex to the satisfaction of DRE.
-This plan must: - be prepared in consultation with the Department, DPI Water, OEH, DPI, Council and the CCC, and submitted to DRE for approval prior to the commencement of mining operations under this consent, unless the Secretary agrees otherwise; - (b) be prepared in accordance with any relevant DRE guideline; - (c) describe how the rehabilitation of the site would achieve the objectives identified in Table 10, the outcomes described in the Rehabilitation Strategy in condition 45 and be integrated with the Biodiversity Offset Strategy described in condition 27; - (d) include a detailed Tailings Management Plan for the development; - (e) include a detailed soil and growing medium balance for the development; - (f) include a detailed plan for the reinstatement and review of the proposed: - agricultural land capability of grassland areas in the final landform, including a protocol for periodic trials to demonstrate that the land capability is being achieved; and - rehabilitated woodland areas and fauna habitat, including a protocol for periodic trials to demonstrate that the target vegetation community is being achieved; - (g) include detailed performance and completion criteria for evaluating the performance of the rehabilitation of the site, and for triggering remedial action (if necessary); - (h) describe the measures that would be implemented to ensure compliance with the relevant conditions of this consent, and address all aspects of rehabilitation including mine closure, final landform (including final voids), final land uses and water management in the final landform; - (i) include procedures for the use of interim stabilisation and temporary vegetation strategies, where reasonable and feasible to minimise the area exposed for dust generation;
+- 45. The Applicant must prepare a Rehabilitation Management Plan for the Mount Owen Complex, in accordance with the conditions imposed on the mining lease(s) associated with the development under the Mining Act 1992.
+This plan must: - (a) be prepared in consultation with the Department, DPIE Water, BCD, MEG, DSC, Council and the CCC, and submitted to Resources Regulator prior to the commencement of mining operations under this consent, unless the Secretary agrees otherwise; - (b) be prepared in accordance with any relevant Resources Regulator guideline; - (c) describe how the rehabilitation of the site would achieve the objectives identified in Table 10, the outcomes described in the Rehabilitation Strategy in condition 45 and be integrated with the Biodiversity Offset Strategy described in condition 27: - (d) include a detailed Tailings Management Plan for the development; - (e) include a detailed soil and growing medium balance for the development; - (f) include a detailed plan for the reinstatement and review of the proposed: - agricultural land capability of grassland areas in the final landform, including a protocol for periodic trials to demonstrate that the land capability is being achieved; and - rehabilitated woodland areas and fauna habitat, including a protocol for periodic trials to demonstrate that the target vegetation community is being achieved; - (g) include detailed performance and completion criteria for each rehabilitation domain, and triggers for remedial actions; - (g1) include detailed mine plans and scheduling for progressive rehabilitation to be initiated, undertaken and/or completed over the next three years, or other suitable time period as agreed with the Resources Regulator; - (h) describe the measures that would be implemented to ensure compliance with the relevant conditions of this consent, and address all aspects of rehabilitation including mine closure, final landform (including final voids), final land uses and water management in the final landform; - (i) include procedures for the use of interim stabilisation and temporary vegetation strategies, where reasonable and feasible to minimise the area exposed for dust generation; - identify how rehabilitation activities will implement the findings of any previous Mount Owen Research programs, research commitments identified in the EIS and the Hunter Ironbark Research Program being undertaken at the Ravensworth Complex; - (k) include a program to monitor, independently audit and report on the effectiveness of the measures in paragraph (h) above, and progress against the detailed performance and completion criteria in paragraph (g) above (at a minimum these reporting requirements must be included as part of the annual review referred to in condition 5 of Schedule 5); and - (I) build on and integrate with the other management plans required under this consent.